I understand the hoarding instinct. Freezing dozens of delicious meatballs for easy, future meals made me feel incredibly satisfied and safe.

 As I filled freezer bags with dozens of cooked meatballs, an overwhelming sense of satisfaction and calm washed over me.
 I began dreaming of a second freezer filled to the brim with ready-to-eat foods that require minimal weeknight preparation.

 What to do with all these meatballs?
-Serve them to Mini Whipped with barbeque dipping sauce, mix them with sauce and serve over whole wheat pasta, tuck them in a sandwich (voice rising, pulse quickening) my culinary enthusiasm is already returning!
+Serve them to Mini Whipped with barbecue dipping sauce, mix them with sauce and serve over whole wheat pasta, tuck them in a sandwich (voice rising, pulse quickening) my culinary enthusiasm is already returning!

 Turkey Meatballs